LibreTubeApp/LibreTube/README.md

 subscriptions in.
 If that seems like a more appealing option for you, don't let me stop you.
 However, consider the following points:

-There is a difference in terms of tracking, though.
-This project proxies all assets through the included web server, which makes it impossible for YouTube to include any tracking elements with the video.
+There is a difference in terms of tracking.
+This project proxies all assets through the included web server, which makes it impossible for anyone to include any tracking cookies with the assets.
 This also means you're not running any proprietary javascript when watching YouTube, if that's something you care about.